How to improve your employees' wellbeing at work

 employee recognition good job note

 Once in a while, we all want to be told that we've done a good job.
 All too often, workplace feedback is limited to the negative.
-However, a much more effective approach to promote wellbeing in the workplace is focusing on the positive and recognising employees for a job well done.
+However, a much more effective approach to promoting wellbeing in the workplace is focusing on the positive and recognising employees for a job well done.

 There are many ways to incorporate employee recognition into your organisation.
 Here are just a few ideas: